 Related Reading: How To Say I Love You In 10 Different Languages

 Who doesn’t love getting presents, right?
-Gift-giving is such a great way to show that you care about someone, that you were thinking about them and so on.
+However, for some people, receiving and giving gifts is a type of love language.
+Gift-giving is such a great way to show that you care about someone, that you were thinking about them, and so on.
 Material manifestations of love might not be everything, but it’s always great to receive love tokens.
-Who doesn’t want to get cozy gifts for a girlfriend or boyfriend and watch their faces light up.
+Who doesn’t want to get cozy gifts for a girlfriend or boyfriend and watch their faces light up?

 “Surprising your partner with a thoughtful present can delight them.
 People with this love language often give gifts to their partners and in return, they thoroughly appreciate receiving gifts from them too.
 Giving and receiving gifts is one major way of loving their partner,” says Jui.

 Touch is an important component of any healthy relationship, and physicality is truly its own form of love language.
 If your partner’s idea of a great evening is snuggling with you on the couch, if they’re the sort who always holds your hand, physical touch is their primary way of telling you how they feel.
 It doesn’t always have to lead to sexy time, either.
 Non-sexual touch is just as significant to these folks.

 “Physical touch is not necessarily a sensual one,” Jui says.
 “This could also be holding hands in public, caressing your hair, or resting their head on your shoulder while you travel in a car or bus.
 These people feel loved with small physical acts such as kissing and hugging frequently throughout the day.”

 What We Need To Know About Different Types Of Love Languages

 Now that we know what are the 5 types of love languages, how do we navigate them?
 The world of language and love is rich and complex.
 To truly know and understand our own and our partner’s love languages before we apply them to our relationships, we have to delve deep within.
 We rounded up a prep course of sorts to help you navigate the different types of love languages.